LezzGitIt/Ssp-bird-data-wrangling/README.md

 ## Methodology

 - **Data**: 485 point count sites collected over a decade.
-- **Analysis**: Bayesian multi-species occupancy / abundance models, alpha and beta diversity, community composition, functional diversity metrics,
+- **Analysis**: Bayesian multi-species occupancy / abundance models, alpha and beta diversity, community composition, functional diversity metrics

 ## Usage

-If you are interested in collaborating on this project please send me an email at skinnerayayron93@gmail.com.
+If you are interested in collaborating on this project please send me an email at skinnerayayron93 [at] gmail [dot] com.
 The data is not available publicly at present.
-For the time being the code can only be observed visually, although similar analyses could be performed using publicly available biodiversity data (e.g., vegan package).
+For the time being the code can only be observed visually, although similar analyses could be performed using publicly available biodiversity data (e.g., from the vegan package).

 ## License